rjduran/cm/atom-setup.md

-# Setting a Development Environment with Atom
+# Setting Up a Development Environment with Atom

 Download at [atom.io](http://atom.io) for Windows or Mac.